This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Water accumulation in the process

 The step above is essential to minimize both air and water.
 To ensure no liquids accumulate in the bin’s bottom area, invest in a suitable Bokashi bin.
-You can cut its running cost by making your own bran, but don’t skimp on the Bokashi bin and EM-1®
+You can cut its running cost by making your brand but don’t skimp on the Bokashi bin and EM-1®

 A suitable Bokashi bin has a false bottom topped with a grid that separates the fermenting materials from the drained liquids.
 This section is then fitted with a tap for you to drain the juices, which should be done every second day.